jackh726/bigtools/pybigtools/README.md

 ## Development

 Pybigtools is a mixed Python-Rust project using the pyo3 `maturin` build system to create a Python package.
-We recommend using `uv` for manage your Python development environment.
+We recommend using `uv` to manage your Python development environment.

 To set up your environment, from the top-level pybigtools directory:
 ```sh